SanatSharma/RevSearch/README.md

 # RevSearch
 Optimized Reverse Image Search for all!
 This project aims to create a scalable and robust system for reverse Image search.
 There are 2 types of models implemented: Neural Models, Machine Learning Model.
 This code is part of the following paper:https://apps.cs.utexas.edu/apps/tech-reports/171206 (User Interfaces for Optimized Reverse Image Search)

+For the Neural Model on a custom dataset of San Francisco images, approx. **69%** of our test searches returned at least one relevant image in the top 3 images returned.
+Average latency was 450ms.

 Initial dataset: CIFAR 10